 Great care must be taken in the preparation of witness statements to ensure that they cover all the salient points which the party calling that witness needs that witness to prove for their case: the judge may refuse permission to ask supplementary questions taking into account any limitations imposed by the court.

-A witness who is called to give evidence at trial will usually be crossexamined on his or her witness statement so its content needs to be both accurate and complete.
+A witness who is called to give evidence at trial will usually be cross- examined on their witness statement so its content needs to be both accurate and complete.

 Expert evidence